jerhon/www-honlsoft-com/content/blog/2020-02-06-java-generics.md

 This means, libraries such as Model Mapper are stuck.
 They simply can't find out the information about these properties at runtime, and cannot make simple inferences.

 C# and .NET is much different in this regard.
 When they released generics, they baked it into their CLR (common language runtime), the byte code interpreter for .NET.
-This means, it is possible to find out the types during runtime while reflecting and thus, would be able to map in this case where Java cannot.
+This means, it is possible to find out the types during runtime while reflecting and thus, mapping libraries would be able to map in these cases where similar Java libraries cannot.

 I miss .NET.